Meet our Champions

 Linda Dekker (University College London, UK)

-Her current research involves engineering live biotherapeutic products that secrete bacteriocins.
-She has spent several years working as a microbiologist and has worked on a variety of environmental and medical microbiology projects ranging from 'investigating microbial mechanisms of uranium resistance' to 'programming diverse material properties into engineered bacterial cellulose'.
-Linda is keen to share her knowledge and passion for Microbiology and promote the awesome opportunities the Microbiology Society has to offer.
+My current research involves engineering live biotherapeutic products that secrete bacteriocins.
+I have spent several years working as a microbiologist and have worked on a variety of environmental and medical microbiology projects ranging from 'investigating microbial mechanisms of uranium resistance' to 'programming diverse material properties into engineered bacterial cellulose'.
+I'm keen to share my knowledge and passion for microbiology and promote the awesome opportunities the Microbiology Society has to offer.

 -